 Encourage Your Kids to Use Candy Buckets

+During the holiday season, it’s critical to adhere to the six-foot social distance rule.
 Trick-or-treaters should keep their distance from strangers by using candy buckets.
-To get candy from a house, see if you can get it from a bucket the homeowner is watching from a safe distance, such as picking it up out of it.
+To get candy from a house, see if you can get it from a bucket the homeowner watches from a safe distance.
 You could even use the bucket as the arm of a scary scarecrow by attaching it to a stick and incorporating it into your child’s costume.
-During the holiday season, it’s critical to adhere to the six-foot social distance rule.
+Even better, homeowners can toss the candy into the bags themselves.

 Don’t Forget to Sanitize and Wash Your Child’s Candies